jgm/pandoc/doc/pandoc-server.md

     See `pandoc(1)` under `--reference-doc` for details.
     The contents of the file must be included under `files`.

+`split-level` (integer, default 1)

+:   Heading level at which documents are split in EPUB or
+    chunked HTML.

 `epub-cover-image` (file path)

 :   Cover image for EPUB.